 Automated dependency monitoring

-We use automated tools to monitor any libraries and software dependencies we use against databases of known security issues.
+We use automated tools to monitor any libraries and software dependencies we use against databases of known security issues and CVE notices.

 Anti-SQL Injection measures